github/opensource.guide/_articles/finding-users.md

 description: Help your open source project grow by getting it in the hands of happy users.
 class: finding
 toc:
-  spreading-the-word: "Spreading the word"
+  spreading-the-word: "Pasando la voz"
-  figure-out-your-message: "Figure out your message"
+  figure-out-your-message: "Pensando tu mensaje"
   help-people-find-and-follow-your-project: "Help people find and follow your project"
   go-where-your-projects-audience-is-online: "Go where your project’s audience is (online)"
   go-where-your-projects-audience-is-offline: "Go where your project’s audience is (offline)"